 Today’s environment requires marketing that’s effective.
 And to be effective, marketing must improve the top-line with new sales, and the bottom-line by improving efficiencies in marketing operation.
-If marketing can’t do both–deliver a large number of qualified customers, in a cost effective manner–then doesn’t deliver tangible value to the organization.
+If marketing can’t do both–deliver a large number of qualified customers, cost-effectively–then doesn’t provide tangible value to the organization.

 Balancing the organization’s desire for new customers with its desire for new revenue can be tricky.
 Somewhere, somehow, someone got the idea that new customers are better for producing revenue.
-While it may be true with some commodities, it’s largely an untrue generalization.
-The best source for new revenue is the existing customer…not the new ones.
-The challenge is that building business from existing customer is a relationship sell–something that’s longer term for the organization–and not something than usually can be leveraged to create an immediate impact on business revenue.
+While it may be true with some commodities, it’s mostly an untrue generalization.
+The best source for new revenue is the existing customer and not the new ones.
+The challenge is that growing business from an existing customer base is a relationship sell–something that’s longer-term for the organization–and not something that usually can be leveraged to create an immediate impact on business revenue.

 Marketers are generally good at relationship building efforts, but let’s examine a few other ways to improve marketing effectiveness (read: drive sales) in the near term:

 - Do what works not what is pretty: It doesn’t have to cost a lot, nor does it have to be pretty to generate sales.
-Creative-types always strive for a pretty ad or marketing collateral, but the most important thing to get across is benefits of the product or services that you’re selling.
-Some of the most effective marketing campaigns were four-page direct mail pieces filled with nothing but text.
-If it works, and doesn’t degrade the overall image of the company, who cares what it looks like.
+Creative-types always strive for a clever ad or marketing collateral, but the most important thing to get across is benefits of the product or services that you’re selling.
+Some of the most effective marketing campaigns were four-page direct mail pieces filled with nothing but text if it works and doesn’t degrade the overall image of the company, who cares what it looks like.
 In direct response, it’s about the offer, the audience, and then creative.
 That’s not a bad approach to take for all marketing efforts.

 - Create opportunities to generate sales: Figure out how to help the sales and merchandising teams gain immediate sales.
 Working with them, you may find a simple, easy-to-do promotion will fill an urgent need that will drive short-term sales.
-This will ensure additional cooperation from the front-line, and gain recognition with you management for driving revenue.
+This will ensure additional cooperation from the front-line and gain recognition with your management for driving revenue.

 There are many other ways to improve marketing effectiveness, and while the points listed here may seem most obvious now, we often forget about these when going about our daily work.
-But above all, if you can remember that your job in marketing is truly about sales–moving merchandise and making the cash register ring–you will be a more effective marketing and may never need to worry about job security.
+But above all, if you can remember that your job in marketing is genuinely about sales–getting people to the door so that products are sold and the cash register rings–you will be more effective marketing and may never need to worry about job security.